05 Apr The Paradox of Mourning Saving Your Life and How to Find Joy Again

 1. List what you liked to do as a child to get ideas for new hobbies.
 Childhood activities are often ones that we enjoy as grownups too.

-2. Join a MeetUp group with a topic of interest.
-If you’re in Dubai, you’re welcome to join The Ketogenic Diet Dubai MeetUp group that I’m running.
+2. Join a MeetUp or Facebook group with a topic of interest.

 Today, I’m so grateful for all of the opportunities that I have simply because I’ve got a healthy body and mind.
 I wish I’d known that ten years ago – it would have gotten me down from that cross straight away.